 \section{The ML Approach}

 The aim of our method is to explain differences between the passing tests and \emph{subgroups} of failing tests in terms of the information available in the trace logs.
-The identified subgroups of failures must be such that all failures in a subgroup have the same root-cause, and failures in different subgroups represent different root-causes.
+The identified subgroups of failures must be such that all failures in a subgroup have the same root cause, and failures in different subgroups represent different root causes.
 Our method does not require full understanding of all legal behaviors of the system.
 It closely follows the intuition behind the debugging steps that the validators follow in root-causing regression failures.
 We describe how this method works on root-causing PM $\pc$ flow regression test failures.